Studying as a guest auditor

 Would you like to find out whether your educational qualifications are sufficient?
 Please enquire at the Admissions Office.

 Would you like to attend courses at Osnabrück University and start taking exams but do not yet meet all of the requirements for entering university?
-In this case, you may attend a special guest auditor program for refugees.
+In this case, you may attend a special guest auditor program for refugees (PDF, 8.05 MB).
 Within this program, you may complete courses worth up to ten credit points (ECTS) and also take exams.
 (This is not the case with the university’s traditional courses for guest auditors, which you may also attend free of charge.)
 For any exams you pass, proof will be provided so that they can be credited to regular studies pursued at a later date.
 The program is free of charge.
-As a guest auditor, you are permitted to use the University Library and to purchase food from the canteen at a special rate.
+As a guest auditor, you are permitted to use the university library, log into the university wifi, and to dine at university cafeterias.

 In addition to its special program for refugees, the university also offers its traditional guest auditor program where no credit points can be earned.
 You may also attend this program, even if you are not qualified for admission to higher education.
 Refugees will not be charged any fees for this programme either.